-I have worked full-time as a freelancer for 4 years now.
-Over that time I have come to realise certain things that are key for any freelancer to know.
-Hopefully these tips help…
+I have been a freelancer for eight years now.
+Over that time I have come to realise certain things that are key for freelancers to know.

 Being a freelancer and running your own company is all about self-motivation.
 No one is going to tell you what you need to learn, you need to find out for yourself.
 Personally, I find online tools are enough, I don’t think you need to spend loads of money on courses.
 I actually went on an Adobe certified course a few years ago, the instructor literally read from the £10 text book word for word, and didn’t know anything beyond that.
 For a quick online tutorial on a new programme or skill I use Lynda.com, they are a recommended Adobe provider, and their courses are really thorough.
 I have also recently started learning a bit of PHP (always useful to know) with Codecademy, I already know HTML and CSS, and so far the PHP is all making sense.
 I would definitely recommend them.